oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

     $ docker run -i -t  --name soams --network=SOANet -p 8001:8001   --volumes-from soaas   --env-file ./soaserver.env.list oracle/soa:12.2.1.3.0 "/u01/oracle/dockertools/startMS.sh"

-Using `--volumes-from` reuses the volume created by the Admin container.
-In the above `docker run` command, `soaas` is the name of the Admin server container started in the previous step and we must use the same name used for the AdminServer to start the SOA managed server.
+Using `--volumes-from` reuses the volume created by the Administration Server container.
+In the above `docker run` command, `soaas` is the name of the Administration Server container started in the previous step and we must use the same name used for the Administration Server to start the SOA Managed Server.

 This includes the command to tail logs to keep the container up and running.

 >IMPORTANT: You need to wait till all the above commands are run before you can start the SOA Server.

-The following lines highlight when the SOA managed server is ready to be used:
+The following lines highlight when the SOA Managed Server is ready to be used:
 `INFO: Managed Server is running`

 `INFO: Managed server has been started`